jdmonin/JSettlers2/README.txt

 location as JSettlersServer.jar, and specify on the jsettlers command line:
 	-Djsettlers.db.jar=sqlite-jdbc-3.7.2.jar

+Database Creation:

 To create the jsettlers database in mysql, execute the SQL db scripts jsettlers-create.sql and jsettlers-tables.sql located in src/bin/sql:

-$ mysql -u root -p -e "SOURCE jsettlers-create.sql" This will connect as root, prompt for the root password, create a 'socuser' user with the password 'socpass', and create the 'socdata' database.
+$ mysql -u root -p -e "SOURCE jsettlers-create-mysql.sql" This will connect as root, prompt for the root password, create a 'socuser' user with the password 'socpass', and create the 'socdata' database.

 To build the empty tables, run:
-$ mysql -u root -p -e "SOURCE jsettlers-tables.sql"
+$ mysql -u root -D socdata -p -e "SOURCE jsettlers-tables.sql"

+For Postgres, create the db and tables with:
+$ psql --file jsettlers-create-postgres.sql
+$ psql --file jsettlers-tables.sql socdata

-or, for sqlite, run this command in the target directory:
+For sqlite, run this command in the target directory (jar filename may vary):
 $ java -jar JSettlersServer.jar -Djsettlers.db.jar=sqlite-jdbc-3.7.2.jar  -Djsettlers.db.url=jdbc:sqlite:jsettlers.sqlite  -Djsettlers.db.script.setup=../src/bin/sql/jsettlers-tables.sql

-This will build the empty tables.
+This will create jsettlers.sqlite containing the empty tables.
 This script will fail if the tables already exist.

+Optional: Storing Game Scores in the DB:

+To automatically save all completed game results in database, use this option when starting the JSettlers server:
+	-Djsettlers.db.save.games=Y

+Optional: Creating JSettlers Player Accounts in the DB:

 To create player accounts, run the simple account creation client with the following command: